kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/DEVEL/2012-01-01-play-count.md

 #### Process track play data into key-value pairs for occurrences
-Called once for each row in the Kiji table, gather() retrieves all the values in the "info:track_plays" column, and for each value, sets the Text object we are resuing to contain the current value, writes the key-value pairs using `context.write(mText, ONE)` and then clears the Text object before the next call to gather.
+Called once for each row in the Kiji table, gather() retrieves all the values in the "info:track_plays" column, and for each value, sets the Text object we are reusing to contain the current value, writes the key-value pairs using `context.write(mText, ONE)` and then clears the Text object before the next call to gather.
 {% highlight java %}